Ian Gomez

 Ian Braque Gomez (born December 27, 1964) is an American actor known for his comedic TV work, which includes series-regular roles as Javier on Felicity and Andy on Cougar Town.

 Early life

-He was born in New York City to a dancer mother of Ashkenazi Jewish descent with Russian roots and an artist father of Puerto Rican descent.
+He was born in New York City to a dancer mother of Ashkenazi Jewish descent and an artist father of Puerto Rican descent.

 Career

 On The Drew Carey Show from 1995 to 2004, Gomez played Larry Almada, a co-worker of Drew Carey's character (also named Drew Carey) at Winfred-Louder.
 He also worked with Carey in 1999 on the show Whose Line Is It Anyway?
 From 1998 to 2002, he played Javier Clemente Quintata on the WB show Felicity.

 In 1999, Gomez joined the cast of the ABC sitcom Norm as Danny Sanchez, one of the main characters; he remained on the show for all three seasons until its cancellation in 2001.
 In 2002, Gomez starred in Alanis Morissette's "Hands Clean" music video.
 In the same year, he appeared with Jeff Garlin, Ted Danson, Michael York, and Hugh Mellon in two episodes of the HBO series Curb Your Enthusiasm, where he played the "bald chef", hired by Larry to cook in the restaurant he owned.

 Gomez appeared in ABC's Jake in Progress (2005–2006), which starred John Stamos.
 2006 saw Gomez appear in the fourth episode of Losts third season, "Every Man for Himself", and as a therapist in the April 2006 episode "Here We Go Again" of Reba.